Get immediate pricing

 One of the downsides of prepayment meters is the risk of running out of credit.
 You should check how much credit is on the meter regularly to ensure that it doesn’t get too low.
 It’s also important to make sure that your key has credit on it too.
 You can do this by taking your keys to a Payzone or Post Office to be topped up.

 Should you find that your meter is running low on credit and you haven’t had a chance to top up your key either, you may require emergency electricity until you can get to the nearest Post Office or Payzone.
-For most prepayment meters, emergency electricity can be activated when the credit reaches 50 pence or less.
-Your energy supplier will likely provide up to £5 of electricity.
+For most prepayment meters, emergency electricity credit can be activated when it reaches 50p or less.
+Your energy supplier will likely provide up to £5 of emergency electricity supply.
 This must then be paid off the next time you top up your credit.
-You must pay the emergency credit back before you can use it again, so do keep this in mind.
+You must pay the emergency electricity credit back before you can use it again, so do keep this in mind.

 Do you pay more for emergency electricity?

-How to activate emergency credit on an electric meter
+How to activate emergency electricity credit on an electric meter

-Some meters can automatically activate emergency credit when you try to insert your key that has no credit on it.
+With some electric meters, emergency credit can automatically be activated when you try to insert your key that has no credit on it.
 The meter can see that there’s no money to take and will top up your £5.
 The screen will tell you when this has been done.
 On other meters, like the one pictured, there will be an emergency credit button that you can press.

 Immediate pricing access to all major UK gas suppliers.
 We can save you upto 45% on your business gas prices.